Email design best practices to encourage sharing, reading and engaging

 6. Use the top 2″-4″ to give away enough information for the user to make a decision – A company logo in the preview pane that’s instantly recognizable to readers is important; a strong benefit-oriented headline or newsletter title helps as well.
 Image blocking (which is getting more prevalent) makes it important to include a link to view the email online in case images aren’t visible.
 Also good—making sure that the key messages of the preview pane get delivered even if the images aren’t visible.

-8. Give all of your content enough room to breathe - The email newsletter should use images to support the content and business goals, but not overuse them.
+8. Give all of your content enough room to breathe – The email newsletter can use images to support the content and business goals, but not overuse them.
 It should be easy to skim, with short paragraphs, bullet points and ample white space.

 9. Engage readers so they don’t stop at your newsletter - The email newsletter should provide benefit-oriented content that engages the reader.
 It should promote two-way communication and community-building with things like comments, surveys, polls, links to discussion boards and ways to provide feedback to/communicate with the editor(s).

-10. Keep the length manageable - There should be a balance between editorial and promotional content—60%/40% is the rule.
-The newsletter should be a manageable length to read online, usually 2 to 3 printed pages.
+10. Keep the length manageable – There should be a balance between editorial and promotional content—60%/40% is the rule.

 11. Know the business goal before you send every newsletter – Every email newsletter should have a reason for being: its business goal.
 The content of the email newsletter should reflect and support this.
 You should be able to clearly justify and defend the business purpose behind every email you send and every item in these emails.
-There should be multiple calls to action in each email newsletter and they should be effective but not “hard sell” or “pushy.”

 12. Follow CAN-SPAM rules – Readers have come to expect to find certain information in the footer of an email newsletter.
 Some of it, like a way to unsubscribe, is required by CAN-SPAM regulations (assuming the email’s purpose is promotional, not transactional).
 Other information is just best practice, like including a link to a subscription.
+Also note that there are Canadian anti-spam laws.

 13. Tell subscribers your schedule - Make sure that the frequency of the send and the content are consistent with what subscribers were told when they signed up.